Healthcare in Belgium: General structure

 The vast majority of hospitals are publicly funded.
-They are independent units or part of a larger organizlsations that get funding from the public health service based on factors like the activities that they perform, the number of beds operated, their specialist knowledge.
+They are independent units or part of larger organizations that get funding from the public health service based on factors like the activities that they perform, the number of beds operated, and their specialist knowledge.
 In Belgium, there are only a handful of privately-owned/operated hospitals that work outside and without the public health service funding.
 They provide luxury services and luxury accommodation for patients who can afford such exclusive services.

 Healthcare Belgium is a non-profit organisation established in 2007 by six prominent Belgian hospital groups with support from the medical technology industry in Belgium.